AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 ### Router

-This setup will automatically cover all devices connected to your home router, and you won't need to configure each of them manually.
+This setup will automatically cover all devices connected to your home router, and you won’t need to configure each of them manually.

 1. Open the preferences for your router.
 Usually, you can access it from your browser via a URL, such as <http://192.168.0.1/> or <http://192.168.1.1/>.
 You may be prompted to enter a password.
-If you don't remember it, you can often reset the password by pressing a button on the router itself, but be aware that if this procedure is chosen, you will probably lose the entire router configuration.
+If you don’t remember it, you can often reset the password by pressing a button on the router itself, but be aware that if this procedure is chosen, you will probably lose the entire router configuration.
 If your router requires an app to set it up, please install the app on your phone or PC and use it to access the router’s settings.

 1. Find the DHCP/DNS settings.
 Look for the DNS letters next to a field which allows two or three sets of numbers, each broken into four groups of one to three digits.